inemtsov/study-booster/README.md

 # Tech

+- study-booster uses firebase for data storage and authentication.
-study-booster uses a number of API's to work properly: \* \* \* study-booster is an open source with a [public repository](https://github.com/inemtsov/study-booste) on GitHub.
+- study-booster is an open source with a public repository](https://github.com/inemtsov/study-booster) on GitHub.

 # Installation

-study-booster requires ... to run. sh

-# Todos

-- Write Tests
-- Add Night Mode
+- run "pod install" to install the dependencies of the project

 ## License

-**Free Software, Hell Yeah!**
+**Free Software :)**